 Vehicle fuel economy labels

-Motor vehicle traders must display fuel economy labels on all vehicles, provided a fuel economy label is available (except for electric vehicles).
-Online you may see a smaller version of the label or the information displayed as text.
+Motor vehicle traders must display fuel economy labels on all vehicles (except for electric vehicles), provided a fuel economy label is available.
+If you’re looking at an online vehicle listing, you may see a smaller version of the label or the information displayed as text.

 Using fuel labels to compare cars